Roger De Coster: Mikkola rivalry

 De Coster and Suzuki returned with the same motorcycle for the 1975 season however, after a year of development work, the bike was more balanced and reliable.
-De Coster won 12 out of 24 motos during the season to claim the his fourth 500cc world championship over second place Mikkola.
+De Coster won 12 out of 24 motos during the season to claim his fourth 500cc world championship over second place Mikkola.
 The Husqvarna team asked Mikkola to switch to the 250cc world championship in 1976, leaving De Coster to battle his Suzuki teammate Wolsink for the 500cc championship.
 Wolsink had seven moto victories against the nine victories by De Coster meaning that, both riders had a chance to win the championship going into the final race of the year in Luxembourg where, De Coster secured enough points to claim his fifth 500cc world championship.
-He also won a second consecutive Trans-AMA motocross series championship in the United States.
+He also won a third consecutive Trans-AMA motocross series championship in the United States.

 De Coster's rival Mikkola returned to the 500cc class for the 1977 FIM Motocross World Championship season, this time as a Yamaha factory team rider.
-De Coster won the season-opening Austrian Grand Prix but, then Mikkola and Yamaha went on to dominate the season by winning 8 out of 12 Grands Prix as, De Coster finished in second place.
-De Coster returned to the United States after the world championship and won a third consecutive Trans-AMA motocross series.
+De Coster won the season-opening Austrian Grand Prix, but then Mikkola and Yamaha went on to dominate the season by winning 8 out of 12 Grands Prix as, De Coster finished in second place.

+In the 1977 Trans-AMA series, De Coster faced his toughest American challenge to date from Yamaha's Bob Hannah, who won more motos than any other competitor in the series including De Coster, however he failed to score points in two rounds due to mechanical failures, which allowed De Coster to win his fourth consecutive Trans-AMA title.
+At the time, De Coster said of Hannah, "Hannah's good, but he also thinks he's good, which is something that he shouldn't do.
+At least not until he has more experience to go along with it."

 In 1978 De Coster was seriously injured in an accident during pre-season training and had to have his spleen removed.
-De Coster recovered but, the loss of his spleen affected his fitness and, he dropped to fifth in the 500cc world championship as, Mikkola repeated as the 500cc motocross world champion.
-De Coster was regaining his form by the end of the world championship season and then won his fourth consecutive Trans-AMA motocross series.
+De Coster recovered, but the loss of his spleen affected his fitness, and he dropped to third in the 500cc world championship as, Mikkola repeated as the 500cc motocross world champion.
+Because of his preseason injuries, De Coster had lost time developing his Suzuki race bike, and he planned to use the fall of 1978 to test new motorcycles and prepare himself for the 1979 season.
+He did not want to return to America to compete in the 1978 Trans-AMA Series, however he was contractually obligated by Suzuki to defend his Trans-AMA Series championship.
+De Coster would finish second to Hannah in the series.